btcpayserver/btcpayserver-doc/Walkthrough.md

 Each store has access to different apps.
 Applications built on top of BTCPay extend [the usecase](usecase.md) of the software and cater to different type of users.
 Here you can create a new app and connect it to the store and customize it.
 A good example is [Point of Sale app](GettingStarted.md#creating-the-point-of-sale-app) you can use to receive payments in physical stores or even donations.

+For more information, check [Apps FAQ](/FAQ/FAQ-Apps.md)

 ## Wallets

-Each store gets a wallet upon adding a derivation scheme.
+Each store gets an internal wallet upon adding a derivation scheme.
 Internal BTCPay wallet shows all of your payments and should be used as a reference if some payments are not shown in your software or hardware wallet due to some wallets [not supporting larger gap limit](FAQ.md#i-do-not-see-the-funds-in-my-softwarehardware-wallet).
 In Wallets, you can see the total balance of your store.

-You can even send the funds out of the wallet and make payments if you have a supported hardware wallet (for example, Ledger Nano S) and use a Google Chrome as a browser.
+The funds from the wallet can only be spent, if the user signs a transaction with a compatible hardware wallet.

+For more information, check [Wallet FAQ](/FAQ/FAQ-Wallet.md)

 ## Invoices